 $385.05 Million in Sales Expected for Century Communities (CCS) This Quarter

-TRADEMARK VIOLATION NOTICE: This story was originally published by Macon Daily and is owned by of Macon Daily.
-If you are viewing this story on another website, it was illegally copied and republished in violation of United States & international trademark & copyright law.
-The original version of this story can be viewed at https://macondaily.com/2018/04/01/385-05-million-in-sales-expected-for-century-communities-ccs-this-quarter-updated-updated.html.
+ILLEGAL ACTIVITY WARNING: “$385.05 Million in Sales Expected for Century Communities (CCS) This Quarter” was first posted by Macon Daily and is the sole property of of Macon Daily.
+If you are viewing this piece on another website, it was illegally copied and reposted in violation of US and international copyright & trademark legislation.
+The correct version of this piece can be accessed at https://macondaily.com/2018/04/06/385-05-million-in-sales-expected-for-century-communities-ccs-this-quarter-updated.html.

 Century Communities Company Profile